Introducing SCCM Package Conversion Manager

 So you’ve recently deployed Microsoft System Center 2012R2 Configuration Manager to replace an older implementation.
 But you had any number of tried and true packages that users and administrators have relied on.
 Rather than manually recreating them in the new environment, you could export them and import them into the new system.

 Not all packages are suitable for conversion into applications.
-The best types of package for conversion to applications are those that contain user-facing software, for example:
+The best types of packages for conversion to applications are those that contain user-facing software, for example:

 - Windows update files: .msi and .msu.